Prof. Dr. S.V. Zagraevsky

-32. See ibid, pp. 113-138.
-By what was said in the decree. cit. must add that it was unlikely a coincidence that the "watershed" between the conservative decor temples George and lush decor zooantropomorfnym temples Andrew proleg for 1158 - 6666 by chronology "of creationism."
-Apparently, the rigid position of the Russian church on sculpture - "idols" - could soften after the collapse of the eschatological expectations that have occurred this year.
+32. For more information, see ibid., C. 113-138.
+It is said in the decree. cit. must add that it is hardly a coincidence that the "divide" between the conservative decoration of churches George and lush decor zooantropomorfnym temples Andrew ran for 1158 - 6666 by chronology "from the creation of the world".
+Apparently, the rigid position of the Russian Church on sculpture - idols - could soften after the collapse of the eschatological expectations that have occurred this year.

 © Sergey Zagraevsky